TBD54566975/developer.tbd.website/site/blog/2023-09-22-preptember-gearing-up-for-hacktoberfest23.md

 I remember my first-time contribution jitters.
 Every step felt like a monumental task, and the fear of making a mistake?
 Oh boy!
 Here’s a snippet from my Twitter thread on my first contribution experience:

 > "...
-I made all of the changes locally, and then opened a PR.
+I made all the changes locally, and then opened a PR.
 Looked over it a zillion times, because, you know, it's in the public's eye!
 Yikes!
 And despite all the caution, I still goofed up my first PR. 🤦🏾‍♀️ But guess what?
 The community stepped in, guided me, and boom!
 PR merged.
 It was .."

 You can check out my complete thread and the roller-coaster of emotions I went through [here](https://twitter.com/EbonyJLouis/status/1445864374762020866).
 If I could do it, trust me so can you!